offsoc/gluu4/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

         gluuJackrabbitAdminPass: admin # make sure the value is equal to the one in old values.yaml
     ```

+1. Edit the manifest of the current OpenDJ statefulset:
+    `kubectl edit sts <opendj-sts-name> -n <namespace>`

-1. In order for the upgrade job to complete, opendj image tag has to be `4.5.5-x`
+    Upgrade the image tag to `4.5.5-x` and add a new env variable:

+    ```
+    containers:
+      - image: gluufederation/opendj:4.5.5-1
+        env:
+          - name: GLUU_LDAP_AUTO_REPLICATE
+            value: "false"
+    ```

+    Save the changes and wait until the opendj pod gets terminated, re-deployed, and running.

 1. Make sure that the completed `gluu-config` and `gluu-persistence` jobs are deleted.